Ahmed Sharif

-Background
+Biography

 Ahmed Sharif was born on 13 February 1921 in Patiya, Chittagong District, Bangladesh.
 His father was Abdul Aziz, and his uncle, Abdul Karim Sahitya Bisharad, was a renowned historian and a leading figure in Bengali literature.
 Sharif was raised in an environment surrounded by rare manuscripts and literary journals collected by his uncle, which significantly influenced his intellectual growth.

 He pursued his master's in Bengali literature from the University of Dhaka in 1944 and obtained his Ph.D. from the same university in 1967.

 He was an active member of the Committee for Civil Liberties and Legal Aid, which was established in March 1974 to protect opposition politicians and members of civil society whose civil liberties were being violated by the Awami League government.
 He and Lt.
 Colonel Kazi Nuruzzaman led the Muktijuddha Chetana Bikash Kendra (Centre for the Development of the Spirit of the Liberation War), a group of left-leaning intellectuals who spoke out against the dictatorship of Hussain Muhammad Ershad.

-Early career
+Career

 Sharif's professional journey began in 1944 when he joined the Anti-Corruption Department as a Grievance Officer, earning a salary of 250 Taka.
 However, he left this position soon after due to ethical disagreements.
 In 1945, he shifted to academia, beginning as a lecturer at Laksam Nawab Faizunnessa College, where he worked until 1948 with a salary of just 115 Taka.
 He then moved to Feni Degree College, teaching there until June 1949.